BioNomad/tuftsTutorials/docs/omics/intro-to-ngs/combined.md

 ## Read Alignment

-## Goals
+!!! abstract "Goals"

     - Align short reads to a references genome with BWA
     - View alignment using IGV

 ![](images/workflow_align.png)

-## BWA Overview
+### BWA Overview

 Burrows-Wheeler Aligner ([BWA](http://bio-bwa.sourceforge.net/)) is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.